 - Maria Gracia P. Tan is the Chairman of the UN Independent Audit Advisory Committee for 2018.
 She was formerly the Chairperson of the Philippine SAI (Commission on Audit), and introduced the Citizen Participatory Audit (CPA) as a priority program for citizen engagement in public audit.
 This program won the Bright Spot award in the Open Government Summit in London in 2013.
 A staunch advocate of government accountability and transparency, she is credited with the audit on the pork barrel which led to the Philippine Supreme Court declaring it unconstitutional and the indictment of several high level legislators for graft and plunder.
 Prior to the Commission on Audit, she served as Undersecretary of Finance for Revenue Operations, exercising oversight of the internal revenue and customs services.
 She was also Commissioner of Good Government, the agency tasked with recovering the Marcos ill-gotten wealth.
 She is a lawyer and a certified public accountant by profession and established, with her husband, the Tan Venturanza Valdez law offices in the Philippines.
 She obtained her LlM in Tax from New York University as a Gerald Wallace scholar, and her degrees in law and accountancy from the University of the Philippines where she is also a professor in tax.

-- Michael Lipsky, Board Chair, retired in 2018 as a distinguished senior fellow at Demos.
+- Michael Lipsky, an emeritus member of the Board and founding two-term Board Chair, retired in 2018 as a distinguished senior fellow at Demos.
 Before that, he served for 12 years as a program officer in the Peace and Social Justice program of the Ford Foundation.
 Responsible for the foundation’s portfolio on “government performance and accountability,” he helped create the State Fiscal Analysis Initiative (now the State Priorities Partnership), a national network of organizations devoted to budget transparency and accountability, as well as the International Budget Partnership.
 Prior to Ford, Michael taught political science at the University of Wisconsin, and, for 21 years, was a professor of political science at the Massachusetts Institute of Technology.
 His best-known books are Protest in City Politics; Nonprofits for Hire: The Welfare State in the Age of Contracting (with S.R.
 Smith); and the award-winning Street-Level Bureaucracy.
 He holds degrees from Oberlin College and Princeton University.

 - Tim Dixon is the co-founder of More in Common, an initiative to counter the growing threats to open and inclusive societies in Europe and the United States.
 Since 2010 he has co-founded seven social movement organizations, including social change agency Purpose Europe, civil protection and democracy group The Syria Campaign, and peace advocacy and citizen engagement group Movilizatorio in Colombia.
 He has also worked on initiatives to combat modern day slavery, promote gun control in the U.S., reduce inequality, and engage faith communities in social justice issues.
 Tim trained as an economist and tech sector lawyer at Baker & McKenzie.
 Between 2007 and 2010 he was the chief speechwriter and senior economic adviser for Prime Ministers Kevin Rudd and Julia Gillard and was responsible for developing the Australian Labor Party platform for two successive elections.
 In his twenties he founded an educational publishing business, Leading Edge Education, which was acquired by Pearson in 2004.
 He is the co-author of Australia’s two best-selling economics textbooks.
 Tim also serves on the boards of Purpose Europe, The Syria Campaign, the Chifley Research Centre and faith-based justice organization Sojourners (U.S.).